 Worldwide magazines have recently started to pop posts and news updates regarding the death of Miwa Sado, a Japanese reporter who worked way too much than a person should.

 If you’ve ever worked at a press company or a newspaper, you know the hours are hectic.
 However, 159 hours of overtime was proven to be too much for the 31 years old Miwa Sado who worked relentlessly with only 2 days off the entire month.
+Even though Miwa’s hours that she had worked overtime had been added to the Payroll, it is unfortunate for something like this to happen.
+Everyone can do with more money, but is it worth spending so much time in the office and having no time to yourself?
+Maybe not.

 Japanese authorities are calling her death- “karoshi”- the Japanese term for death from over-working, yes- that’s an actual term in Japan.